sharontherese/sharon-kabel/content/post/periti-longform/index.md

 Since publishing this project, I have had several readers email me about a private peritus I missed.
 Each name has been added to my spreadsheet.

+**What I didn't include**

+There are two major pieces of information I chose not to include.

+The first is diocese.
+When someone asked me about this, I immediately asked - which diocese?
+The one they were incardinated in?
+The one they were in at the time of the council?
+Either of these is actually extremely difficult to find, again, owing to the type of lives Catholic priests have.
+Diocesan borders also may change over time.

+The second is Council Father.
+Again, this was asked to me from an early reader of my project.
+Why not note which peritus assisted which council father?
+This could help readers draw conclusions of all sorts!
+I tried this out on a few periti, and came to a shocking realization.

+I had assumed, like the question asker, that the periti were at the Council at the invitation of a Council Father.
+In reality, almost all periti were Council periti, summoned by invitation of the Pope and serving a particular commission.
+I had to recalibrate a fundamental assumption I had about how the council worked.
+The few references I found to periti who did serve a particular council father filled me with dread, such as Sulpician **John R. Sullivan**.
+He began as peritus to Archbishop Thomas Connolly (Seattle) then was transferred to Cardinal Shehan (Baltimore).
+This is a level of granularity that I am unwilling to handle.

 ## Results

 Currently, the list contains 479 council periti, 49 private periti, and over 10,000 data points.